Why Job Security Feels Like a Myth

 Globalization and automation provide alternatives to domestic workers.
 Companies can offshore work, automate processes, or contract out to avoid permanent employment.
 The availability of alternatives gives employers power while reducing workers' leverage.
 You can be replaced more easily than before.

-Union decline has removed collective protection.
+Organized labor's bargaining power has declined significantly, with union membership falling from roughly 20% of the workforce in 1983 to about 10% in 2024, according to BLS data.
 When workers bargained collectively, they had more power to negotiate job security provisions.
 Individual workers negotiating alone have little leverage.
 The erosion of labor organizing has left each worker isolated and vulnerable.

 Technology has enabled faster restructuring.
 Companies can reorganize, merge, and transform more rapidly than ever.
 What once took years now takes months.
 The speed of change outpaces workers' ability to adapt.
 Stability requires predictability, and predictability requires slower change than technology allows.